paulate/CIIDthesis/_posts/2014-09-24-week-1-readings.md

 ---
 layout: post
-title: "Week 1: Readings (in progress)"
+title: "Week 1: Readings"
 modified:
 categories:
-excerpt: Alan Kay, Seymour Papert, Erik Brynjolfsson
+excerpt: Kay, Papert, Brynjolfsson, KSC
 tags: []
 image:
   feature:
 date: 2014-09-24T14:00:11+02:00
 ---
-This is a draft!
-{: .notice}

 - [User Interface: A Personal View](http://proteus.fau.edu/practicum/texts/kay.pdf) by Alan Kay
 - Mindstorms by Seymour Papert
 - [The key to growth?
 Race with the machines](http://www.ted.com/talks/erik_brynjolfsson_the_key_to_growth_race_em_with_em_the_machines/transcript?language=en) by Erik Brynjolfsson
+- [Failure of Inquiry-Based Teaching](http://www.cogtech.usc.edu/publications/kirschner_Sweller_Clark.pdf) A 2006 paper critical of unguided, experimental learning.

 Brynjolfsson describes the new machine age.
 In his talk, growth is a built-in metric for success.
 He argues that the new machine age should embrace collaboration between humans and machines.
 > The new machine age is more about knowledge creation than just physical production.
 It's mind not matter, brain not brawn, ideas not things.